 Types of Dementia: Alzheimer’s

-The word dementia refers to the loss of a person's cognitive functions, and there are many different types of dementia.
+Maybe you've hear about dementia on the news or friend was diagnosed.
+But do you know what dementia is?
+The word dementia refers to the loss of a person's cognitive functions.
 The term is used to describe the symptoms a person experiences when an illness or disease affects their mental skills, mental functions or their ability to carry out the activities of daily living.
-There are many different causes and types of dementia.
+Dementia comes in ten different types.
+Each type of dementia has its own distinct symptoms and diagnosis.

 Alzheimer's Disease is the most common cause of dementia, affecting approximately one out of every twenty people between the ages of sixty-five to seventy-four and approximately half the population over the age of eighty-five.